All You Need to Know About Purging

 Should You Stop Using the Product?

-No. Stopping now resets your progress.
-LEROSETT® is clinically proven to clear 98% of acne.
-Stay consistent, trust the process, and avoid jumping between products.
+No. Stopping too soon resets your progress.
+LEROSETT® is clinically proven to clear over 98% of acne.
+Consistency is key—stay with it and avoid switching between products during this phase.

-• Purging: Triggered by exfoliating actives like salicylic acid, retinol, or AHAs that boost cell turnover.
+• Purging: Triggered by ingredients like salicylic acid, AHAs, retinol, or exfoliating clay that boost cell turnover.

 📌 How long does purging last?
-Skin typically renews every 4 weeks.
+Skin typically renews every 2 to 4 weeks.
 If breakouts last beyond 5–8 weeks, it may not be purging.

 Acne-Cross-Section.jpg